Tacos, burrito bowls, and kid-friendly Korean dinners — planned automatically for your family every week.

 A traditional Korean meal involves many side dishes (banchan).
 Preparing multiple components for a single dinner is overwhelming for busy parents, even if the main dish is simple.

-FamilyPlate's AI creates a personalized Korean-inspired meal plan for your family.
+FamilyPlate's AI creates a personalised Korean-inspired meal plan for your family.
 We handle the recipes, the variety, and the grocery list.
 You just cook and enjoy.

 Kimchi, Korea's most famous dish, is a fermented vegetable side dish (usually made with napa cabbage) that is rich in probiotics, vitamins A and C, and antioxidants.
 Regular consumption of kimchi and other fermented foods like doenjang (fermented soybean paste) supports gut health, improves digestion, and strengthens the immune system.
 Probiotics help maintain a healthy balance of gut bacteria, which is essential for nutrient absorption and overall wellness.
 For families, introducing kimchi early can help children develop a taste for fermented foods and support their long-term digestive health.